 The closest analogy I can think of is when you go to a social event and someone you’ve just met starts pitching a product or service at you and you immediately switch off.
 That’s what posting endless jobs on social media sites is like.
 It’s mindless and it’s anti-social.
 More importantly, it never reaches the intended candidate audience and it just encourages more of the people who are following you to disconnect.

 If I’ve not scared you off, I do genuinely think that social media is a great add-on to your recruitment if you put in the effort early on.
 If you prefer to just bludgeon your way in, social media is a great way to show the world you don’t know what you’re doing.
 That’s not a good look for any recruiter.

-Joe Sweeney has spent many years working in the recruitment industry with 6 years’ experience managing and growing teams.
+Author: Joe Sweeney has spent many years working in the recruitment industry with 6 years’ experience managing and growing teams.
 Joe is passionate about the recruitment industry and how it should be focused on people and relationships rather than a sales-focused environment.